-[Is the volume bet that SP Desk makes by projecting a load profile before or after taking DSM projects into account? – I vote delete this is not an option to change]

 Will the SP Desk show a different load profile to the Commodity Desk (offer load profile curve) versus the DSM Desk (bid load profile) given that these individual Desks hold the opposite position or will the SP Desk show them the same (mid load profile) curve?

-Should the narrowing or widening of SP Desk risk premium based on deal structures (specifically component interaction and parameter changesor product configuration) be handled through synergy components or elevate the SP Desk risk premium output to the Product/Deal level instead of site-component level?
+Should the narrowing or widening of SP Desk risk premium based on deal structures (specifically component interaction and parameter changes) be handled through synergy components or elevate the SP Desk risk premium output to the Product/Deal level instead of site-component level?

 How do the deal structures (components and parameters) affect the Beta and weather sensitivity calculations?
 How can the consumption risk be separated from the IAM risk?

-are changes to hedging cost arising from “beta” (beta being the sensitivity of the hourly load profile to hourly price scalars) going to be handled?
-Will they be embedded in the overall risk premium for showing it to the Originator and tracked separately for dealing with EWS?

-What specific risk will the SP Desk bear as it relates to load forecasting – inter month or until the prompt month, intramonth risk, day ahead risk?
-Which portion of this risk will be born by EWS Commodity Desk and how will it roll off?
-How will this affect the risk premium that the SP Desk charges?

-How is information related to actualization of volumes stored and passed on to the SP Desk for it to rebook existing deals and change their forward outlook?

-For small customers that are unmetered, the utility uses proxy site profiles for billing purposes.
-How often does the utility change such proxy site profiles and how does one hedge against it?

-How will “actuals” be measured for the efficiency projects?
+How can the DSM projects be shown as negawatts (reduction in consumption) as well as changes in load profiles in order to capture effects of hourly scalars and on vs off-peak rates?

 Assumptions

 SP Desk is going to show a bid/mid/offer curve for both the load profiles and asset profiles.